aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Never do something halfway.
-If you do it w
+> 🥠 Some fortune cookies contain no fortune.

-Last update: Tue Jul 14 07:01:20 2026
+Last update: Wed Jul 15 07:04:34 2026

 ### Let's play! 🎮